publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch29/schI/m__us_usc_t30_s1721.md

     (h) __Lessee or designee interest__

-        Interest shall be allowed and paid or credited on any overpayment, with such interest to accrue from the date such overpayment was made, at the rate obtained by applying the provisions of subparagraphs (A) and (B) of [section 6621(a)(1) of title 26][/us/usc/t26/s6621/a/1], but determined without regard to the sentence following subparagraph (B) of section 6621(a)(1).
+        Interest shall be allowed and paid or credited on any overpayment, with such interest to accrue from the date such overpayment was made, at a rate equal to the sum of the Federal short-term rate determined under [section 6621(b) of title 26][/us/usc/t26/s6621/b] plus 1 percentage point.
 Interest which has accrued on any overpayment may be applied to reduce an underpayment.
 This subsection applies to overpayments made later than six months after August 13, 1996, or September 1, 1996, whichever is later.
 Such interest shall be paid from amounts received as current receipts from sales, bonuses, royalties (including interest charges collected under this section) and rentals of the public lands and the Outer Continental Shelf under the provisions of the Mineral Leasing Act \[[30 U.S.C.
 181][/us/usc/t30/s181] et seq.\], and the Outer Continental Shelf Lands Act \[[43 U.S.C.
 1331][/us/usc/t43/s1331] et seq.\], which are not payable to a State or the Reclamation Fund.
 The portion of any such interest payment attributable to any amounts previously disbursed to a State, the Reclamation Fund, or any other recipient designated by law shall be deducted from the next disbursements to that recipient made under the applicable law.
 Such amounts deducted from subsequent disbursements shall be credited to miscellaneous receipts in the Treasury.

     (i) __Limitation on interest__